ULHPC/ulhpc-docs/docs/aws/connection.md

 # Connection to the AWS Cluster

-## Pre-requisites

-Once your R&D project has been accepted, please submit to hpc@uni.lu the following information:

-* Your project Acronyms;

-* The owner of the project;

-* A list of users which should have access to the project.

 ## Access to the frontend

 **The ULHPC team will create specific access for the AWS Cluster and send to all project members a ssh key in order to connect to the cluster frontend.**